BerkeleyLab/Marble-MMC/README.md

 `make nucleo_download`

 ## Program FTDI
-The FTDI works fine in its default configuration.
+The FTDI USB link works fine in its default configuration.
 This step just programs serial number and product name into its USB descriptors.

 You need ftdi_eeprom from libfdti: